Overview

 Accredited by the World Customs Organization (WCO), this unique course teaches from an international perspective and is developed and delivered by the Centre for Customs and Excise Studies (CCES).

-Arming you with advanced skills to review, analyse, consolidate and synthesise knowledge, the Customs Administration program from Charles Sturt University will help you identify and provide solutions to complex customs and border management problems.
+Arming you with advanced skills to review, analyse, consolidate and synthesise knowledge, the Customs Administration programme from Charles Sturt University will help you identify and provide solutions to complex customs and border management problems.

-Designed by the Centre for Customs and Excise Studies (CCES), the Master of Customs Administration has been formed via collaboration between industry, government and international agencies, including the World Customs Organization (WCO).
-CCES is the world's leading provider of training and education in the highly specialised area of customs and border management.
+- Designed by the Centre for Customs and Excise Studies (CCES), the Master of Customs Administration has been formed via collaboration between industry, government and international agencies, including the World Customs Organization (WCO).

 Career opportunities

-The Master of Customs Administration enhances your employment opportunities if you're seeking career advancement in customs administration, public sector agencies and businesses involved in cross-border trade.
-You'll develop skills and knowledge that will be highly attractive to employers in these fields.
+- The Master of Customs Administration enhances your employment opportunities if you're seeking career advancement in customs administration, public sector agencies and businesses involved in cross-border trade.

 Get more details